Folio Corporation

-Folio Corporation was founded in 1987 to publish books on CD-ROMs.
+Folio Corporation (founded 1987) was an American software company that published books related to CD-ROMs.

 History

-The first product, NFolio 1.2, was shipped in September 1988 as part of Novell NetWare.
-Users typing "help" at any DOS prompt on a Novell network were presented with the online NetWare manuals in Folio Infobase format.
+The first product released was NFolio 1.2, being shipped in September 1988 as part of Novell NetWare.
+Users that typed "help" at any DOS prompt on a Novell network were presented with the online NetWare manuals in the Folio Infobase format.
 Over the years, Folio continued to spread as part of Novell's NetWare, to an estimated 25 million desktops.

-NFolio allowed users to view information received from multiple sources, add personal notes to that information, and create a personal "infobase" (information database) that could be shared and easily used by others.
-NFolio also allowed fast indexing using a feature that automatically indexed every word in an infobase.
+NFolio allowed users to view information received from multiple sources, add personal notes to that information, as well as create a personal "infobase" (information database) that could be shared and easily used by others.
+NFolio also allowed fast indexing using a feature that automatically indexed every word in an "infobase".
 With the release of version 2 of NFolio in March 1989, NFolio was renamed to Folio Views 1.0.

-In March 1990, Folio released Folio Views 1.3 with a new feature named Folio Legal Views that allowed creation and indexing of legal dispositions and other legal documents, using what was called DepoPrep.
+In March 1990, Folio released Folio Views 1.3 with a new feature named Folio Legal Views that allowed creation and indexing of legal dispositions and other legal documents, using what was called "DepoPrep".

 In July 1990, Folio released Folio Views 2.0 with 100 new features, including new types of hypertext links, "hyperlinks", within a single document and across several documents, and links to external applications, graphics, sounds, and animation.

-It was in 1990 that Paul Allen and Dan Taggart, two graduates of BYU, created Infobases, Inc., and began offering LDS Church publications on computer floppy disks.
+It was in 1990 that Paul Brent Allen and Dan Taggart, two graduates of BYU, created Infobases, Inc., and began offering LDS Church publications on computer floppy disks.
 They chose to use Folio Views as their infobase indexing and presentation technology, since Allen was familiar with it, having worked at Folio Corporation since that company's founding in 1987.
-Folio was co-founded by Paul Allen's brother Curt Allen, and by his brother-in-law Brad Pelo.
-Using Folio technology seemed a natural way to offer LDS publications as a business venture.
+Folio was co-founded by Allen's brother Curt Allen, and by his brother-in-law Brad Pelo.